willwebberley/personal-website/src/pages/notes/2020-10-10-optional-chaining.md

 month: 10
 day: 10
 title: "JS Tidbit: Optional Chaining"
+description: "Using the optional chaining JavaScript operator to improve code conciseness."
 ---

 JavaScript has lots of handy tools for creating concise code and one-liners.
 One such tool is the optional chaining operator.